ftrono/DJames/README.md

 # 🎧 DJames
-Repo for my *DJames* Android App & vocal assistant. 🤖 *NOTE: the app is currently intended for private use only, by a closed group of testers (close friends).*
+Repo for my *DJames* Android App & vocal assistant. 🤖 *NOTE: the app is currently intended to be used only by a closed group of authorized testers (close friends).*

 DJames is a vocal Spotify remote & smart driving assistant for Android.
 It makes use of *Google Dialogflow* for Speech-to-Text and basic NLP, *Spotify's Web API* and custom NLP extraction and matching algorithms.